KaranSinghDev/KaranSinghDev/README.md

 To explore high-concurrency systems, I designed a distributed cache using Python, `asyncio`, and `gRPC`, the plan was ensuring both speed and  availability.
 The final system was benchmarked to handle **17,000 ops/sec** on commodity hardware  and used consistent hashing and replication to guarantee **zero data loss** during simulated node failures.

 #### ⚛️ Quantum vs. Classical Benchmarking (GSoC @ CERN-HSF)
 During my time with Google Summer of Code at CERN, I  worked on the grounds of benchmarking quantum vs. classical computing algorithms for particle trajectory reconstruction.
-I architected a cross-platform Python framework to automate a complex 4-stage workflow, processing over **25 million data points** from physics simulations to generate final analysis reports.
+I architected a cross-platform Python framework to automate a complex 4-stage workflow, processing over **millions data points** from physics simulations to generate final analysis reports.

 ## Some Technologies which I explored along the way
 -   **Core Languages:** C++, Python, Java,  SQL